lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 100000011 -> big-endian
 ```

 If we watch closely, we confirm something we said before: these are bit-mirrored representations.
-That means that if I want to know if the validator 0 voted, in the little-endian bit order, we address `bitvector[i]`, and in the other case, we just use `bitvector[N-i]`, where `N=9` as it is the size of the vector.
+That means that if I want to know if the validator i voted, in the little-endian bit order, we address `bitvector[i]`, and in the big-endian order, we just use `bitvector[N-i]`, where `N=9` as it's the size of the vector.

-This is the code that performs that:
+This is the code that performs this conversion:

 ```elixir
 def new(bitstring, size) when is_bitstring(bitstring) do